ey92/notes/1101reading.md

 **palatography** - experimental method that shows the contact between the tongue and the roof of the mouth; static or dynamic

 **static palatography** - experimental method that displays contact resulting from a single articulatory gesture between the gesture and the hard palate

+**low vowel** - articulation where tongue is held in relatively low area of oral cavity

+**high vowel** - articulation where tongue is held in relatively high area of oral cavity

+**tense vowel** - vowel that has more peripheral position in vowel space

+**lax vowel** - vowel that has less peripheral position in vowel space

+**vowel space** - range of possible vowel sounds of a language from the high front vowel to the high back vower; languages and dialects don't exploit all possibilities